growingpenguin/RyooGyeongbin_portfolio/README.md

 > Sloshing AI Prediction  <br/>
 Significant impacts occur due to sloshing during the transportation of LNG (liquefied natural gas), influenced by various factors such as the amount of liquid filled, the direction of the ship's movement, and the period and height of waves.
 To predict these sloshing impacts, we conducted research utilizing machine learning techniques. <br/>
-> - 연구기간 : 2022.07.07-09.02
+> - Research Period : 2023.12-2025.01
-> - 핵심 역할 : 1.슬로싱 데이터의 특성별 스케일링을 진행함 2. 머신러닝을 활용하여 탱크 전체의 슬로싱 충격의 크기를 선형 및 비선형적 상관관계 분석을 함
->
+> - Key Role : 1.Performed scaling of sloshing data based on its characteristics.
+2. Conducted linear and nonlinear correlation analysis of the overall sloshing impact on the tank using machine learning.
->> Back-end
+>> Machine Learning
->> - Language : python3
+>> - OA : Ros2, Linux
->> - Skill : Django, Django-rest-framework, PostgreSQL
+>> - Language : python
 <div style="display: flex; gap: 10px; align-items: center;">
     <img src="https://github.com/user-attachments/assets/dd2c29a9-e7a0-42c2-b2fb-0ab788b37426" alt="Marine1" style="width: 300px; height: auto;">
     <img src="https://github.com/user-attachments/assets/657daec6-bba9-4911-99ab-f4d9745f126a" alt="Marine2" style="width: 300px; height: auto;">